andrewhancox/moodle-filter_translations/README.md

 Author
 ------

-The module has been written and is currently maintained by Andrew Hancox on behalf of [Open Source Learning](https://opensourcelearning.co.uk).
+The module was written by Andrew Hancox on behalf of [Open Source Learning](https://opensourcelearning.co.uk).
+It is currently maintained by Rajneel Totaram for [Moodle Academy](https://moodle.academy)

 Useful links
 ------------